Ä¢¹½ÊÓÆµ

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Twin Bridges is worth considering.

-Twin Bridges is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Twin Bridges does not have a public transit system used by locals to get to and from work.

 Demographics

-Twin Bridges is one of the most well-educated cities in the nation.
-42.67% of adults in Twin Bridges have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Twin Bridges ranks among the highest in the nation.
+Of the 25-and-older adult population in Twin Bridges, 42.67% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Twin Bridges in 2022 was $75,598, which is wealthy relative to California and the nation.
 This equates to an annual income of $302,392 for a family of four.